Dirc/webapp_fullstack_go_docker/blog.md

 docker-compose up
 ```

-You can verify if the database is initialized using psql:
+You can verify if the database is initialized using psql and expect an empty `birds` table.

 ```bash
 docker exec -it webappfullstackgodocker_db_1 psql -d bird_encyclopedia -U postgres -c "select * from birds;"
 ```

-This should return an empty `birds` table.

 ## Modify database connection in Go app

 Now that we can start both containers together using Docker Compose.
 To only thing left is to tell the Go webapp where to find the database.
-For this we need to modify the database connection which is defined in `main.go` in the `main` function.
+For this we need to modify the database connection which is configured in the `main` function in the `main.go` file.
 The database connection is defiened by the keys `host= port= user= password= dbname= sslmode=`.
-Since we use Docker Compose the `host` is equal to the service name `db`.
+Since we use Docker Compose, the host is equal to the service name `host=db`.
 Hence we get:

 ```go
 connString := "host=db port=5432 user=postgres password=secret dbname=bird_encyclopedia sslmode=disable"
 ```

-We can start the stack again and browse to `http://localhost:8080/assets/`, add some of your favorite birds and then verify the `birds` table in the database again.
+We can start the stack again and browse to `http://localhost:8080/assets/`, add some of your favorite birds in the gui and then verify the `birds` table in the database again with psql.

+## Done!

+We are done!

 ## skeleton

 - Intro: Ready to learn some Go Lang
   - (After Games With Go)
   - Wanted to create a simple webapp and found this excelent blog.
-  - I got exited and decided to spice things up a bit by dockerise this webapp and database setup.
+  - I got exited and decided to spice things up a bit by dockerize this webapp and database setup.
   - Which was surprisingly easy!

 - Tool of choice: VS Code.
 Since it has a nice Go plugin.